 On the page The Nemesida WAF local settings management web interface is available.
 To use the functionality, several conditions must be met:

-- added a license key with the Enterprise plan to user settings;
+- added a license key to user settings;

 - the functionality is activated by the administrator;

 - the address of the connection to the Nemesida WAF API is specified in the parameter

 Local settings management means that all settings set when using the Nemesida WAF Cabinet are stored locally, are not transmitted outside the network perimeter and do not depend on the availability of the server

 After clicking on the Nemesida WAF dynamic module settings management section opens.